MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 - Microsoft Edge on Windows 10, version 1809 (Professional, Enterprise, and Education).

-- URL to load when the kiosk launches
+- URL to load when the kiosk launches.
+The URL that you provide sets the Home button, Start page, and New Tab page.

 - _**For Microsoft Intune or other MDM service**_, you must have the AppUserModelID (AUMID) to set up Microsoft Edge: